PmagPy/PmagPy-docs/_sources/intro.md

 ^^^

-We welcome anyone to join us in improving PmagPy and helping one another learn as we conduct reproducible research in rock and paleomagnetism.
+We welcome anyone to join us in improving PmagPy and helping one another learn as we conduct reproducible research in rock magnetism and paleomagnetism.
 You can do this be [contributing code](https://github.com/PmagPy/PmagPy/pulls), improving documentation, or raising [issues](https://github.com/PmagPy/PmagPy/issues).

 Check out our [contributing guide](https://github.com/PmagPy/PmagPy/blob/master/CONTRIBUTING.md).
 :::